Repeat customers are the backbone of many businesses.

 Repeat Customer Definition

+Repeat customers (or recurring customers) have purchased from your business numerous times.
+They are differentiated from return customers and loyal customers.
 The former are those who returned to make another purchase at a later date but do not tend to do so repeatedly.

-Loyal customers will choose your brand time and time again over competitors even if they haven’t even tried other products on offer.
+Loyal customers will choose your brand time and time again over competitors, even if they haven’t even tried other products on offer.

 Of course, more repeat customer spending is better for retail and ecommerce businesses.
 Shopify recommends that profitable, well-established ecommerce companies focus on retention over acquisition.